kendfss/but/README.md

 Just a few utilities for error management

 Why?
-It's called _but_ because a but is an and with a non-uniform expectation
+It's called _but_ because a but is an _and_ with a non-standard expectation